ntulenev/SealCode/README.md

 - Real-time multi-user editing with presence and cursors.
 - Room-based sessions with an admin UI to create and close rooms.
 - Syntax highlighting with language switching.
-- In-memory state only; everything resets when the server restarts.
 - Configurable room capacity.

 **Collaboration**